theforeman/theforeman.org/_posts/2020-10-05-how-to-write-a-new-foreman-ansible-module-in-20-lines-of-code.md

 The "things to do" again follow a pattern: create a proxy with minimal information, update a proxy, delete a proxy.
 This ensures the common workflows of a user are covered.

-And last, it has is another play with `hosts: localhost` to tear down anything that has been prepared for this specific test to run.
+At last, it has another play with `hosts: localhost` to tear down anything that has been prepared for this specific test to run.

 The differentiation between `hosts: localhost` and `hosts: tests` allows us to execute the `localhost` steps only when we're recording a new set of API interactions and the `tests` steps always, as there is no need for the setup and teardown when running the tests against the recorded data.

 The last missing piece between us and working tests is a symlink.
 To keep the recorded API data clean of the big apidoc JSON and also allow easier updates when the apidoc changes, we keep copies of the JSON in `tests/fixtures/apidoc`.
 However, we keep only `foreman.json`, `katello.json` and `luna.json` as real files while all the others are symlinks.
 As the HTTP Proxy is a Foreman feature, we will create a symlink from `http_proxy.json` to `foreman.json`.
 Would it have been a Katello feature, the link would have been to `katello.json`.
 And for any other plugin, it's `luna.json` as that's essentially "Foreman with all the nice plugins".

 Having all pieces in place (and a running Foreman instance somewhere), we can run `make record_http_proxy` which it will execute our playbook and record the API interactions in `tests/test_playbooks/fixtures`.
+The record step can be re-run as often as required.
+You can also execute `make livetest_http_proxy` to execute the whole test playbook *without* recording the interactions.

 ## Full code